nhamlh/ci-load-test/README.md

 start: 21:45
 end:

-github actions with a dummy comment on PR
+- github actions with a dummy comment on PR
+- explore kind action